Steve Johnson (Australian footballer): Geelong

 Early in 2008, Johnson lost his drivers' licence and was sentenced to 50 hours working with the Transport Accident Commission after he was clocked in over 70 km/h over the speed limit in a 50 zone.
 Teammate Shannon Byrnes was in the car at the time.
 He had yet another stellar season on-field in 2008, kicking 49 home-and-away season goals and earning a spot on the forward flank in the All-Australian team of 2008.
 He gathered 34 disposals in the Cats' Grand Final loss to Hawthorn.

 In the 2009 AFL season, he played 18 matches and kicked 40 goals, finishing tenth in the Geelong best and fairest award.
-He was a member of the Cats 2009 Premiership winning team.
+He was a member of the Cats 2009 Premiership-winning team.

-In 2011, 'Stevie Wonder', struggled to consistently produce the captivating form that had won him All Australian selection in previous years.
-He was still a force though, gaining recognition by being honoured in the initial All-Australian squad of 40.
-His season nearly came to an abrupt end, when during the third quarter of the Preliminary Final between Geelong and West Coast, he appeared to sustain a serious injury to his left knee.
+In 2011, Johnson struggled to consistently produce the captivating form that had won him All Australian selection in previous years.
+He was still a force, though, gaining recognition by being honoured in the initial All-Australian squad of 40.
+His season nearly came to an abrupt end when, during the third quarter of the Preliminary Final between Geelong and West Coast, he appeared to sustain a serious injury to his left knee.
 Racing against the clock in order to gain fitness for the Grand Final against the Magpies, it was heavily speculated that Johnson would be unable to gain full fitness in time.
 For almost the entire week, whilst his teammates trained in the spotlight, Johnson spent time up in Melbourne in a hyperbaric chamber.
-He recovered, and played a vital part in the Cats win over the Pies.
+He recovered, and he played a vital part in the Cats' win over the Pies.
 He went on to kick 4 goals amongst 14 possessions, thus claiming his third premiership medallion.